TuxVinyards/qqX/README.md

 - Users still on version 1.8.04 and previous should download the latest release directly.
 For others, there was a fix in place a while back for the github changes behind the wget 302 / SHA error.
 So, use the installer/updater ....

 - The qqX latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but you can also download via the **code/clone** button.

-The 'dev' branch may be newer and may have the very latest tweaks and bug fixes too ...
+- The 'dev' [branch](https://github.com/TuxVinyards/qqX/branches) may be newer and may have the very latest tweaks and bug fixes too.
+Branches with a third number element of '0' are auto designated as beta when loaded.

+- 1.10.0.02 is now available and has a fix for a shared drive creation glitch. qqX will alert you when 1.10.02 is placed as release.
+Feel free to download this if needed.

 ### Reliability